thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 6.2 Keeping iteration status
 ----------------------------

-When using `th:each,` Thymeleaf offers a mechanism useful for keeping track of the status of your iteration: the _status variable_.
+When using `th:each`, Thymeleaf offers a mechanism useful for keeping track of the status of your iteration: the _status variable_.

 Status variables are defined within a `th:each` attribute and contain the